Thorndon, New Zealand: Parks and gardens

 Queen's Park was created to commemorate Queen Victoria's Diamond Jubilee in 1897.
-It is bounded by Grant Road, Wadestown Road and Park Road.
-There is a fountain and planted garden at the intersection of Grant Road and Wadestown Road.
+It is bounded by Grant Road, Wadestown Road and Park Road with a fountain at the intersection of Grant Road and Wadestown Road.
 Trees in the park are a mixture of natives and exotics including a stand of oak trees.
-The Magyar Millenium Park, commonly known as the Hungarian garden, is on the corner of Molesworth Street and Hawkestone Street.
+The Magyar Millennium Park, commonly known as the Hungarian garden, is on the corner of Molesworth Street and Hawkestone Street.
 It was built in 2003, although it was planned to be opened in 2000 to mark the millennium of Hungary being a Christian state.
 It is the only Hungarian monument in New Zealand.
 It incorporates a paved area, seating, planted garden beds, a carved gate and memorial plaques.
 The Katherine Mansfield Memorial Park in Fitzherbert Terrace is dedicated to the writer Katherine Mansfield.
 It was created in the late 1960s when the urban motorway was built and incorporates the Lady McKenzie Garden for the Blind.
+The Wellington Botanic Garden is situated between the suburbs of Thorndon and Kelburn.